dominicf2001/Zettelkasten-2.0/📦 Notes/📝 Library Notes/🎓 Physicalism - SEP.md

 		- Apparently violates Hume's dictum: there are no necessary connections between distinct ontological categories
 #### Necessity Physicalism
 - If everything is physical ->
-	- then every property in our world is ultimately *necessitated* by a physical property
+	- then every property in our world is ultimately *necessitated* by a physical property (it is *entailed by*)
+#### Identity Physicalism
+- Two types:
+	- Token physicalism
+		- Every particular in the world is identical to a physical particular
+		- Not sufficient or necessary, because there are some particulars which are not identical to physical particulars (those non-identical particulars may still [[#Supervenience Physicalism|supervene]] on physical particulars)
+	- Type physicalism
 ## Reference
 1. https://plato.stanford.edu/entries/physicalism/